jorgemejia25/uContact-Conversation-Summarizer/README.md

 ## Description

 This project provides an API that summarizes web content through messages containing URLs.
 It leverages OpenAI's API to generate summaries in multiple languages, designed for integration with call centers, chatbots, or any system requiring automated web content analysis.
+It also supports audio transcription and summarization using OpenAI's Whisper model.

 ## Features

 - URL extraction from free-form messages using regex pattern matching
 - Web content scraping with proper headers and timeout handling
+- Audio transcription and summarization via Whisper API
 - Multi-language summary generation (Spanish, English, Portuguese)
 - Error handling with localized error messages
 - Fastify-based REST API with TypeScript support